yanray/Black_Hat_Cats/TeamContract.md

 #ECE 3400, Fall 2018
-Team # 13
+##Team # 13
-Team Members: Ian Switzer, Alberto Lopez Delgado, Hadi Alzayer, Yanrui Wang
+###Team Members: Ian Switzer, Alberto Lopez Delgado, Hadi Alzayer, Yanrui Wang

-1. Day, time, and place for regular team meetings:
+##1.
+Day, time, and place for regular team meetings:
     ● UH142, Friday 11.15-12.05pm, weekly.
 (We suggest allocating more time towards the end of the semester)
     ● Lab time, Wednesdays 7:30-10:30
     ● Sundays at 7:30 am, 1 hour unless otherwise necessary

-2. Preferred method of communication in order to inform each other of team meetings, announcement, updates, reminders, problems:
+##2.
+Preferred method of communication in order to inform each other of team meetings,
+announcement, updates, reminders, problems:
     The team will use the app GroupMe as the main means of communication.
 We will also share relevant content and media via email and gitHub.

-3. Decision-making policy (by consensus? by majority vote?):
+##3.
+Decision-making policy (by consensus? by majority vote?):
     Unanimous, baring unnecessary delays (>1 meeting).

-4. Method for setting and following meeting agendas (Who will set each agenda?
+##4.
+Method for setting and following meeting agendas (Who will set each agenda?
 When?
   How will team members be notified/reminded?
 Who will be responsible for the team following the agenda during a team meeting?
 What will be done to keep the team on track during a meeting?):
     Group discussions on a meeting by meeting basis on what “in general” will get done.
 A general overview for semester long agenda will be decided by the group in an early meeting.

-5. Method of record keeping (Who will be responsible for recording & disseminating minutes?
+##5.
+Method of record keeping (Who will be responsible for recording & disseminating
+minutes?
 How & when will the minutes be disseminated?
 Where will all agendas & minutes be kept?):
     Team member Alberto will be responsible for recording and disseminating meeting minutes.
 They will be kept in a separate section on the website.
-Work Quality:
+###Work Quality:
 1. Project standards (What is a realistic level of quality for team presentations, collaborative writing, individual research, preparation of drafts, peer reviews, etc.?):
 We all want to do very well in this course, so we choose to hold all elements to a high level of quality.
 That includes:
     ● Well worked presentations
     ● Detailed, clear documentation
     ● Peer Review of all major code
 We are going to win this thing!!!
 Those t-shirts better come in Medium size.
 2. Strategies to fulfill these standards:
     ● GitHub - Version Control
     ● Robot must pass drop tests
 Team Participation:
 1. Strategies to ensure cooperation and equal distribution of tasks:
     ● Peer mentor and subteam
       ○ Team member will mentor coding, presentation and website skills to one another, especially in talented areas
     ● Distributed coding task in lab session
     ● Encourage people who don’t have a lot of experience with a task to try it out and learn
 2. Strategies for encouraging/including ideas from all team members (team maintenance):
     ● Brainstorm during team meetings
-○ Every team member should share own thoughts and ideas on specific issues
-● All members are encouraged to present any ideas they might have, regardless of how “good” they are
-○ Other members must fully hear this idea out, but are allowed to provide honest criticism
-● No “ownership” of ideas.
+      ○ Every team member should share own thoughts and ideas on specific issues ● All members are encouraged to present any ideas they might have, regardless of how “good” they are ○ Other members must fully hear this idea out, but are allowed to provide honest criticism ● No “ownership” of ideas.
 Members will not get defensive when their ideas are criticized.
 Once an idea is presented, it is no longer an individual’s idea, it belongs to the group.
 3. Strategies for keeping on task (task maintenance):
 Each person will walk away from every meeting with assigned “tasks” which they are expected to complete by certain deadlines.
 Consistently missing these deadlines will